Porous cylinder arrays for optimal wake and drag characteristics: Conclusion

-Using Particle Image Velocimetry, the streamwise velocity along the midlines of the four selected arrays was obtained experimentally.
-Individual A was observed to suffer the least severe drop in streamwise velocity, and recovered close to the freestream value in the far wake, whereas individual D suffered the most noticeable drop in velocity along the midline.
-The differences in drag and enstrophy among the four individuals are related to how the flow behaves within and around the clusters, which was analyzed further using data from the numerical simulations.
+Using Particle Image Velocimetry, the streamwise velocity along streamwise and cross-stream line cuts was obtained for the four selected arrays.
+Individual A was observed to display the least amount of velocity deficit, whereas individual D displayed the largest velocity deficit in the wake.
+The differences in drag and enstrophy among the four individuals are related to how the flow behaves within and around the carrays, which was analyzed further using data from the numerical simulations.
 Individual A was observed to have noticeable gaps within the array that created a path for the upstream flow to pass through the interior, which had the dual impact of reducing both drag and wake enstrophy.
-The lower enstrophy was determined to result from vorticity cancellation among boundary layers of oppositely signed vorticity, which formed due to flow being directed through closely spaced cylinders in the array's interior.
-The high-drag configurations were observed to allow only minimal flow through the porous interior, with the majority of the freestream being redirected around the arrays instead of passing through them.
-This resulted in shedding patterns that more closely resembled those of rigid impervious objects.
-The projection of vorticity onto its most dominant POD modes was also examined, and revealed cohesive structures within the interior of individual A (low-enstrophy) which remained attached to neighbouring cylinders and were persistent in time.
-The projected vorticity structures for individual D (high-drag) were extremely fragmented and varied considerably over time.
+The lower enstrophy was determined to result from vorticity cancellation among boundary layers of oppositely signed vorticity, which formed due to flow being directed through closely spaced neighbouring cylinders in the array's interior.
+The high-drag configurations were observed to allow minimal flux through the porous interior, with the majority of the freestream being redirected around the arrays instead of passing through them.
+This resulted in shedding patterns that closely resembled those of rigid impervious objects.
+The high-drag arrays were also observed to have larger projected frontal areas.